 We may be overwhelmed with constant plans, looming deadlines, and overbooked weekends.
-We may be in Reasonable Mind, planning, organizing, and thinking we are expected to say yes to all the events we have been invited to.
-When we overbook ourselves, we may not be considering how we truly feel and what we truly want and need.
+We may be in Reasonable Mind, planning, organizing, and thinking, but we are expected to say yes to all the events we have been invited to.
+When we overbook ourselves, we may not consider how we genuinely feel and what we truly want and need.
 The next time an ask arises, try pausing to reflect on: “Is this something I actually want to do, or do I just feel obligated?” and “What does Wise Mind say?”
-Creating this pause allows us to notice when we are starting to feel burned out and may need some alone-time to rejuvenate.
-We can validate both our logic and feelings with a Wise Mind statement, such as, “I can say yes to some of these events that I want to attend, AND I need to say no to some of them to prioritize my wellbeing.”
+Creating this pause lets us notice when we start feeling burned out and may need some time to rejuvenate.
+We can validate both our logic and feelings with a Wise Mind statement, such as, “I can say yes to some of these events that I want to attend, AND I need to say no to some of them to prioritize my well-being.”

-Wise Mind can also be useful when navigating holiday conflict, end of the year interpersonal stress, or challenging interactions with loved ones.
+A Wise Mind can also be helpful when navigating holiday conflict, end-of-the-year interpersonal stress, or challenging interactions with loved ones.
 In the moment, when someone says something we experience as hurtful or triggering, we might automatically enter one of the two extreme mindsets.
 We might notice Emotion Mind jumping in to tell us to lash out, walk away or leave, or shut down and detach from the moment.
-We may sense Reasonable Mind telling us to challenge their facts, pivot to our next task, or ignore the comment.
+Reasonable Mind may tell us to challenge our facts, pivot to our next task, or ignore the comment.
 Mindfulness can help us to observe our thoughts, notice what has come up in our body, and name our feelings, taking all of this in and processing it before reacting.
 Through Mindfulness, we can access our Wise Mind and respond in the most effective way.
 Perhaps we share a Wise Mind statement like, “I appreciate your care in bringing this up to me AND how you shared that was hurtful.”

 Just like our Emotion and Reasonable Minds can kick in during tough moments, our body may also shift into fight, flight, or freeze mode.
-This happens when our nervous system perceives a potential threat and is trying to protect us.
-In these moments, we may feel our heart beating faster, our face flushing, or our thoughts racing; these are all ways our body is processing stress.
+This happens when our nervous system perceives a potential threat and tries to protect us.
+In these moments, we may feel our heart beating faster, our face flushing, or our thoughts racing; these are all ways our body processes stress.
 Reactions like these can be unsettling and uncomfortable and they are normal!
 We can observe these reactions and choose to tap into our Wise Mind.
-Maybe we ask ourselves “What emotion am I experiencing in this moment and what is it trying to tell me?”
-Maybe we pause and take 4 deep breaths saying “Wise” as we inhale and “Mind” as we exhale.
-Maybe we pause to ask ourselves “What would Wise Mind do next?” or tune into our basic needs and excuse ourselves to grab a glass of water before responding.
+Maybe we ask ourselves, “What emotion am I experiencing in this moment, and what is it trying to tell me?”
+Maybe we pause and take four deep breaths saying “Wise” as we inhale and “Mind” as we exhale.
+Maybe we pause to ask ourselves, “What would Wise Mind do next?” or tune into our basic needs and excuse ourselves to grab a glass of water before responding.
 We can then use Wise Mind to find a balance between the two extremes of Emotion and Reasonable Mind.
 Remember, we have wisdom inside to guide us—Wise Mind can help us tap into it and gain confidence in trusting it.

 Carrying Wise Mind with Us

-Mindfulness skills like Wise Mind can benefit each of us in many ways, especially during these hectic end of year times.
-We cannot control it all, though when we choose to try Mindfulness, we are working to improve our awareness and focus, building our ability to feel more in control of our attention and reactions.
-In turn, we can create meaningful holiday moments and move through our experiences more peacefully.
+Mindfulness skills like Wise Mind can benefit each of us in many ways, especially during these hectic times at the end of the year.
+We cannot control it all, though when we choose to try Mindfulness, we are improving our awareness and focus, building our ability to feel more in control of our attention and reactions.
+We can create meaningful holiday moments and move through our experiences more peacefully.